Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 Time is short-lived until it sours.

 Hitori sometimes wishes he had never left his grandmother for college.
 The independence that came with it jarred him more than it freed him.
-Cities ran on so much smoke and fuel compared to the countryside, and he found himself hyperventilating in a bathroom far too often.
+Cities ran on so much smoke and fuel compared to the countryside, and he found himself one phone call away from quitting everything to return far too often.

-So Hitori graduated without any distractions.
+Yet Hitori graduated anyway.
 Searched for a well-paying job in a prestigious company.
 Lived the mundane life of a fish—where he swam listlessly in his glass bowl and only observed the surroundings supplied by his minimalistic life.

 But the little hindrances in Hitori’s life—from his father’s sparse drunk calls to berate him on everything work-related or his mother’s occasional persistence in setting him up on pointless dates—they all tied strangled knots around him as he went on.
 Constricting.
 Maddening.
 He repeated this excruciating cycle: lapping up the scraps of attention from them, left to rot again, then still chasing after them despite it all; even during the periodic family reunions, his parents never ceased their torture.
 Life ticked infuriatingly sluggish, and Hitori might as well go mad waiting for its end.